 Dora Medrano is a senior at UC Berkeley.
-She’s an Applied Math in Quantum Mechanics major, but her true passion is in her Science & Math Education minor.
-She’s currently working on her mathematics teaching credential and looks forward to bringing the beauty of math and science to all communities.
+She’s majoring in Applied Math in Quantum Mechanics and minoring in Science & Math Education.
+She’s currently working on her mathematics teaching credential through CalTeach and looks forward to bringing the beauty of math and science to all communities.

 Dora has played many roles at the Lawrence Hall of Science, from working in the Ingenuity Lab to teaching workshops to facilitating TechHive.
 Her plan is to pursue a career in curriculum and professional development while designing educational technology that can be accessible and affordable in any math classroom.

 Educational Media Producer and former TechHive Manager, Matt is a local who grew up in the East Bay.
 A carpenter, a puppet fabricator, a filmmaker, and a classroom teacher, Matt has been seeking new ways to engage young minds in story telling and technology for over 15 years.